-This barbell pad features a full velcro coverage, which makes it quite easy to fit over a barbell, whether it’s standard or Olympic.
+This barbell pad features full velcro coverage, making it quite easy to fit over a barbell, whether standard or Olympic.
 The full velcro coverage also makes it pretty stable and prevents the barbell from sliding off or moving side-to-side.

 - Available in a variety of designs

 - The synthetic leather finish doesn’t absorb moisture and makes it slip-resistant

 - The full velcro coverage allows for easy on and off while preventing the bar from sliding off

 - Lacks a middle groove, which only impacts how the barbell sits on your back if you’re using the pad for squats (not hip thrusts)